 - Geotechnical Engineering - Geotechnical engineers analyze the properties of soil and rock that affect the performance of buildings, dams, pavements, and underground facilities that support above ground constructed facilities and public works.

 - Construction Engineering - Nearly all Civil Engineering projects require the management skills of a construction engineer.

 - Transportation Engineering - Transportation engineers track, analyze and design all modes of (land, sea, and air) transportation systems, and they study the various ways operators and end-users decide within the nation's transportation enterprise.

 - Geodetic Engineering - Geodetic engineers use technologies to measure or inventory land and water resources.

 Water Resources and Environmental

-Hydraulics engineers deal with the development, control, and management of our water resources.
+Water resources engineering - Water resources engineers deal with the development, control, and management of our water resources, including droughts and floods.

-Environmental Engineers work with government, industry and private groups to design and implement projects to improve the environment and public health.
-Environmental Engineering is a chemistry heavy major in which students will often learn about waste water and storm water treatment, air pollution, public policy, and much more.
+Environmental engineering - Environmental Engineers work with government, industry and private groups to design and implement projects to improve the environment and public health.